SpawnCampGames/Resources/101/Singleton.md

 GameManager.Instance.ResetPlayer();
 ```

-> There's downsides to a `singleton` as well, check out the source cited below if you would like to know more.
+> There's downsides to a `Singleton` as well, check out the source cited below if you would like to know more.

 Sources:
 ------